jerrinfrncs/batterynotif/README.md

 Install
-Download the .desktop configuration file and copy to /home/.conf/autostart Create a script folder paste the acpi or uname file You should be set.
+Download the .desktop configuration file and copy to /home/.conf/autostart Create a script folderinside /home/.conf/autostart and paste the acpi or uname file You should be set.